7 Night Discover More of the Scottish Highlands

 Discover more about Alltshellach and the local area for ideas on how to make the most of your free day.

-Today we take the Corran ferry to Ardgour and walk in the ancient Ariundle oakwoods, stopping for coffee at the Ariundle Centre.
+Today we take the Corran ferry to Ardgour and walk in the ancient Ariundle oakwoods, stopping at the Ariundle Centre.
 In early afternoon we travel to the village of Acharacle from where we cruise the length of Loch Shiel with a chance to see both Golden and White-tailed eagles.
 Disembarking at Glenfinnan, where in 1745 Bonnie Prince Charlie raised the standard, we take a short journey to Neptune’s Staircase on the Caledonian Canal, our final destination of the day.

 Enjoy a leisurely breakfast before making your way home.